 In China, Guanxi is a complex and powerful concept in the business culture and forms an integral part of negotiations and behaviour in general when dealing with Chinese companies in which hierarchy is absolute key.

 On the other hand Swedish culture and customs are so much more laid back.

 This is why we at EHLION offer Cross Cultural Training with experts that can guide you into a smooth interaction when dealing with colleagues, business partners or clients.
-Contact us today for a free consultation of how we can assist you.

 Pros and Cons of politically correct language

 Opponents of politically correct language claim that substituting what are considered hurtful or offensive words by their alternatives trending at the moment, doesn’t lead to anything as they are still focusing on that supposedly wrong, offensive or harmful title.
 Ben O’Neill has claimed that politically correct language is useless as long as the social stigma is still real in our societies.

 Others on this side of the spectrum, argue that politically correct language is selective on who or what group deserves more respect.